← Back to all articles

 Open on Polymarket →

-Chicago White Sox to Win the 2026 World Series: The Market Says "Good Luck With That"
+Chicago White Sox and the 2026 World Series: A Market Priced for Pessimism

 FAQ